antmyers/mario_kart_randomizer/README.md

 ./kart --help
 ```
 The above command will give you lots of information on the different flags you can define.
 I will also outline them below.\
-The bolded words are what you type immediately after each flag.

 ## Flags